Get insider access

 4. Best Budget Wireless Sports Earbuds

 If you're looking for cheap buds to use while playing sports, consider the JLab Audio JBuds Air Truly Wireless.
 They have good build quality and an IP55 rating for protection against dust and water splashes, making them a great choice for outdoor runs.
-Their unique stability sleeve and lightweight build provide great stability for more intense exercise like CrossFit or aerobics.
-However, the bulky sleeve, paired with the earbuds' angled fit, can put undue pressure on your inner ear and negatively affect comfort depending on your ear shape.
+Their unique stability sleeve and lightweight build provide great stability for intense workouts like CrossFit or aerobics.
+However, the bulky sleeve, combined with the earbuds' angled fit, can put extra pressure on your inner ear, potentially affecting comfort depending on your ear shape.
 Their sound profile is extremely bass-heavy, giving hip-hop and EDM tracks lots of intense thump and rumble.
 The rest of the mix sounds bright, if not piercing, and some overemphasis in the bass range adds muddiness.
-There's no app support either, meaning you can't change the sound profile to match your preferences.
+There's also no app support, meaning you can't adjust the sound profile to match your preferences.

 While these earbuds don't have active noise cancelling (ANC), they still do a decent job of passively isolating you from the background noise of chatty joggers and squeaky treadmills, though they don't do much to keep out the rumble of heavy traffic or a passing bus.
 They only last three hours continuously, so you must charge them between each workout.
 Thankfully, their case has 10 additional charges, so you won't run out of extra power too quickly.
-Also, you can frequently pick them up at a steep discount, making them all the more interesting.
+If you want to stay aware of your surroundings while street cycling or jogging, consider the Anker Soundcore C30i.
+They're clip-on open earbuds, allowing you to easily stay tuned into oncoming traffic.
+That said, you'll be sacrificing any semblance of isolation and much of their bass, which is to be expected from their design.

 See our review